cosmos72/stmx/README.md

   Note: raw TVARs support exactly the same methods.

+- `STACK` is a transactional first-in-last-out buffer.
+It is created with `(make-instance 'stack)` and it can be empty or hold unlimited values.

+  Methods: `FULL?` `EMPTY?` `EMPTY!` `PEEK` `TAKE` `PUT` `TRY-TAKE` `TRY-PUT`.

+  All methods append or remove values from the end.
+  For the rest, the methods behave as described for the `CELL` class.

+- `FIFO` is a transactional first-in-first-out buffer.
+It is created with `(make-instance 'fifo)` and it can be empty or hold unlimited values.

+  Methods: `FULL?` `EMPTY?` `EMPTY!` `PEEK` `TAKE` `PUT` `TRY-TAKE` `TRY-PUT`.

+  `PUT` and `TRY-PUT` append values at the end, `PEEK` `TAKE` and `TRY-TAKE` get or remove them from the beginning, shifting the remaining values.
+  For the rest, the methods behave as described for the `CELL` class.

+- `CHANNEL` is a transactional multicast channel.
+It is created with `(make-instance 'channel)`, can contain unlimited values and it is write-only.
+  To read from it, create a `PORT` as described below.

+  Methods: `FULL?` `EMPTY?` `PUT` `TRY-PUT`.

+  `PUT` and `TRY-PUT` append values at the end, making them available to connected ports.
+  `FULL?` always returns nil, since a channel can contain unlimited values.
+  `EMPTY?' always returns t, since it is not possible to get values from a channel.

+  It is possible to write into the same channel from multiple threads: added elements will be interleaved and made available to all connected ports.

+- `PORT` is a transactional reader for `CHANNEL`.
+It is created with `(make-instance 'port :channel some-chanel)`.
+  Ports do not support putting values, they are used to retrieve values from the channel they are connected to.

+  Methods: `FULL?` `EMPTY?` `EMPTY!` `PEEK` `TAKE` `TRY-TAKE`.

+  `PEEK` `TAKE` and `TRY-TAKE` get or consume values previously added to the connected channel.
+  All ports connected to the same channel receive all the values in the same order, and they consume values independently: taking a value from a port does not consume it in the other ports.

+  `FULL?` always returns t, since it is not possible to put values in a port.
+  `EMPTY?' returns t if some values are available to read or consume.
+  `EMPTY!' consumes all values currently available.

+  It is also possible to use the same port from multiple threads: elements consumed by one thread will not be available to other threads using the same port.

 - `THASH-TABLE` is a transactional hash table.
   It is created with `(make-instance 'thash-table &key (test 'eql) other-options)`.
   An interesting feature: it accepts exactly the same options as MAKE-HASH-TABLE,